dherrera1911/dherrera1911.github.io/_teaching/2022-spring-neuro2.md

 location: "Montevideo, Uruguay"
 ---

-**2017-2022.** Course for advanced biology and biochemistry undergraduate students at Faculty of Sciences, UdelaR, Uruguay.
-I taught lectures on the Cerebellum, Basal Ganglia, Visceral motor control, Memory and Learning, and on Information Theory and Neural Coding, and a tutorial on psychophysical data analysis.
+**2017-2022.** I taught several lectures and a psychophysics tutorial in this course for advanced biology and biochemistry students.
+I taught the course lectures on the Cerebellum, Basal Ganglia, Visceral motor control, Memory and
+Learning, Information Theory and Neural Coding, and a tutorial on psychophysical data analysis.

 Some materials I have prepared for this course are: